fnaumenko/bioStat/README.md

 `-i|--inp <FRAG|READ>`<br>
 sets the subject of distribution parameter calling: `FRAG` - fragments, `READ` - reads<br>
-WARNING: in the Windows version, while trying to call fragment distribution with single-end BAM file, the program will crash silently instead of printing the corresponding message.
+This option is topical for BAM/BED files only.<br>
-This is due to an incorrectness in the external BamTools library being used.
+WARNING: while trying to call fragment distribution with single-end BAM file, the Windows build can crash silently instead of printing the corresponding message.
-With single-end BED alignment **calldist** exits correctly, as well as with both formats under Linux.<br>
+This is due to an incorrectness in the BamTools library being used.<br>
 Default: `FRAG` for BAM/BED, `READ` for FASTQ

 `-D|--dist <N,LN,G>`<br>